dianasolangel/dianasolangel.github.io/README.md

 #### Results
 The project effectively used machine learning to classify astronomical objects, showcasing the potential of data science in astrophysics.

-### Projet-Brazil
+### E-commerce Brazil

 #### Description
 Analysis of public data from the Brazilian E-Commerce platform, Olist, focusing on understanding customer behavior and improving business strategies.

 #### Data
-- Publicly available dataset from olist containing information about orders, products, customers, and reviews.
+Publicly available dataset from olist containing information about orders, products, customers, and reviews.

 #### Methodology
 - **Data Loading and Exploration:** Assessing the dataset.